-The generation control centres, having sufficient control, command and monitoring capacity to act as aggregators of information, which are authorized as interlocutors with the SO provide the Cecre with real-time information every 12 seconds about each facility through real-time telemetry regarding the connection status, the production of both active and reactive power, as well as the voltage at the connection point.
+The generation control centres, having sufficient control, command and monitoring capacity to act as aggregators of information, which are qualified by SO provide the Cecre with real-time information every 12 seconds about each facility through real-time telemetry regarding the connection status, the production of both active and reactive power, as well as the voltage at the connection point.

 All this information is collected by the control system of Red Eléctrica de España making it accessible to the Cecre operators 24 hours a day, every day of the year, thus allowing real-time analysis of the current scenario to be performed, foresee operational measures necessary for the system to remain in a safe state and issue, if unacceptable situations in the system are detected, orders to non-manageable renewable generation facilities limiting their production and that shall be fulfilled in less than 15 minutes.